Chao Phraya River: Ecology

 The lowland areas of the Chao Phraya watershed in central Thailand have been designated as the Chao Phraya freshwater swamp forests, a tropical and subtropical moist broadleaf forests ecoregion, an area about 400 km north to south and 180 km wide.

 The original swamp forests have almost entirely been removed as the plain has been converted to rice paddies, other agriculture, and urban areas like Bangkok.
 Much of the wildlife that once inhabited these plains has disappeared, including a large number of fish in the river systems, birds such as vultures, the Oriental darter (Anhinga melanogaster), white-eyed river martin (Pseudochelidon sirintarae), the sarus crane (Grus antigone) and animals such as tigers, Asian elephants, Javan rhinoceroses, and the much-hunted Schomburgk's deer.
 Today we can only guess at the original habitat and wildlife by comparing it with neighbouring countries.
-It is believed that the area would have consisted of freshwater swamps inland and salty mangroves on the coast and the river estuaries.
+It is believed that the area would have consisted of freshwater swamps inland and salty mangroves on the coast and river estuaries.
 The swamp would have been covered in Phragmites marsh grasses.
 Today there is a small area of this remaining in Khao Sam Roi Yot National Park, a relic of the original landscape.

 As so much has been cleared or altered the potential for creating large protected areas to preserve original habitat no longer exists.
 However much wildlife does remain in the rice fields and steps may be taken to preserve these as urban and industrial development on the plains is ongoing and the Industrial Estate Authority of Thailand has very little control or planning over this.
 Particular threats come from the conversion of rice paddies to large-scale production of prawns by pumping in seawater, and the use of pesticides to eliminate the introduced snail,Pomacea canaliculata, which damages rice plants.

 There are populations of threatened birds, including colonies of breeding water birds such as the world's largest populations of the near-threatened Asian openbill (Anastomus oscitans), and other birds such as the wintering black kite (Milvus migrans).
 Endemic mammals that remain are the limestone rat (Niviventer hinpoon), Neill's long-tailed giant rat (Leopoldamys neilli), and the near-endemic Thailand roundleaf bat (Hipposideros halophyllus).

 The Chao Phraya basin is home to about half a dozen endemic dragonflies and damselflies.
-The conservation status of most of these in unclear (they are rated as data deficient by the IUCN), but Cryptophaea saukra is critically endangered and Caliphaea angka is endangered.
+The conservation status of most of these is unclear (they are rated as data deficient by the IUCN), but Cryptophaea saukra is critically endangered and Caliphaea angka is endangered.

-There are few areas of wetland protected as national parks, but these are mostly very small.
+There are a few areas of wetland protected as national parks, but these are mostly very small.